 Research articles from major scientific fields are also welcome.
 These papers are expected to include findings, present evidence and explain the methodology used to achieve the final conclusion.

-At Iris Publishing, we have a strict policy against work that is not original and ensure that all research work shared with us is authentic by various means necessary.
+At Iris Publishers, we have a strict policy against work that is not original and ensure that all research work shared with us is authentic by various means necessary.
 Our peer-review system and plagiarism tests are based on the following policies:

 However in order to cover our handling, processing and production expenses, a nominal processing fee called Article Processing Charges (APC) is charged on every accepted submission made to Iris by authors and institutes looking for a platform to share their work with the world.
 This fee also accommodates efforts put into tasks such as editing, proofreading, quality check, web maintenance, plagiarism check and much more.
 APC may vary based on the type of manuscript and the place where it’s being processed.

 At Iris Publishers, our commitment to the world is the access to free but premium articles and research work in the multidisciplinary field of science.
 Our peer review process regulates the quality of every article to ensure it complies with our publishing standards.

 This process is sometimes hampered by authors asking to make last minute withdrawals, mostly in the time right before we’re set to publish the article to our journal.
 This is a colossal waste of our time, resources and money since our editors and reviewers may have spent lots of time reviewing the manuscript, giving direction about how the author should modify their manuscript and share it for further review, till they’re ready for publication.